AmplOS2/AmplOS2/README.md

 ## Why not Carp?

-Carp will probably be used in a few places. **Maybe** even the kernel.
+Carp may be used in a few places. **Maybe** even the kernel.
 Its advantages in that code just aren't obvious enough to justify the hassle at the moment.

-But it will be used in a few programs, libraries, whatever.

 But we really have to convince the Carp team to reimplement the compiler in a more portable language than Haskell, preferably C or C++, maybe Rust.